-will serve on the compensation committee, which will be chaired by .
-Our board of directors has determined that , and are "independent" as defined in the applicable Nasdaq rules.
+Jan van de Winkel and Graziano Seghezzi will serve on the compensation committee, which will be chaired by Jan van de Winkel.
+Our board of directors has determined that Jan van de Winkel and Graziano Seghezzi are "independent" as defined in the applicable Nasdaq rules.
 The compensation committee's responsibilities upon closing of this offering include: